It is a medicine indicated for the symptomatic relief of gastric disorders.

-To make sure this is the right treatment for you, before taking Pepsamar capsules, it is important that your doctor or pharmacist knows the important points of advice, listed below:
+To make sure this is the proper treatment for you, before taking Pepsamar capsules, your doctor or pharmacist must know the essential points of advice listed below:

-- Do not use aluminum hydroxide for more than 2 weeks unless your doctor tells you to.
+- Do not use aluminum hydroxide for more than two weeks unless your doctor tells you to.